This is a very rare genetic syndrome which occurs in about 1 in 100,000 to 1 in 150,000 newborn babies.

 The choice of epilepsy medicine is difficult, because the seizures are often resistant to treatment.
 Depending on the type of seizures, medicines that may be effective include vigabatrin (Sabril), sodium valproate (Epilim) and a short course of corticosteroids (called prednisolone).
 However, other medicines may also be useful, including clobazam (Frisium), levetiracetam (Keppra) and topiramate (Topamax).

 The ketogenic diet is a treatment that might be very helpful.
-This is a special diet and its use will need to be supervised very carefully.
+This is a special diet and its use will need to be supervised very carefully particularly in children aged less than 3 years.

 Information about treatments for children can be found on the Medicines for Children website.